 What PiYo Does

 Most fitness instructors agree that PiYo classes can build and tone muscle and help you lose weight, but there are other benefits as well.
+Flexibility is another key component of PiYo.
+If you’ve ever done a yoga workout, you know that long, intense poses can help improve your flexibility.
 The movements and poses in PiYo increase your flexibility by consistently stretching your muscles and improving your range of motion in your joints.
+The moves in this flexibility training not only help you achieve a greater range of motion but can also promote better posture and reduce the risk of injuries.
 Plus, the variety that PiYo programs provide, keep participants excited about the class, and therefore are more committed to sticking with it and coming back again and again.
 Science also asserts that those who are committed to an exercise program, have lower levels of stress.

 - Cronkleton, Emily.
 “How to Do PiYo Workouts.”
 Healthline.
 20 December, 2019. https://www.healthline.com/health/exercise-fitness/what-is-piyo